obiknows/btv-take-home/README.md

     - **/customQueries** - shows some precendence on how to write custom graphql queries as you see fit while you're building.

 ## Hint Hint
+- No need to build a complex auth system here, you can build something rather static in its logic.
+- GraphQL types automatically create dynamoDB tables.
 - You should be adding or extending the existing GraphQL and/or Rest APIs to best achieve your implementation
 - You should be touching existing or adding new Lambda(s) implementation to cover above
-- Client side UI needs to be developed
+- A couple of client side UIs needs to be developed
 - When we meet to discuss the implementation, we will also be adding a new feature in real time.